 Homocysteine is a sulfur-containing amino acid produced during the metabolism of methionine, an essential amino acid.
 It plays a key role in methylation, detoxification, and cardiovascular function.
 Elevated homocysteine levels have been linked to an increased risk of heart disease, stroke, cognitive decline, and pregnancy complications.
 Imbalances may result from deficiencies in B vitamins (especially B6, B12, and folate), impaired methylation, or genetic variants such as MTHFR.
 Monitoring homocysteine levels can provide valuable insights into cardiovascular, neurological, and metabolic health.

-Homovanillic acid (HVA) is a metabolite resulting from the breakdown of dopamine, a key neurotransmitter.
-It serves as an important marker for assessing dopamine activity in the body.
-Changes in HVA levels can indicate alterations in dopamine function, and they are also used to monitor the effectiveness of treatments that affect dopamine metabolism....
+Homovanillic acid (HVA) is a metabolite that reflects the breakdown of dopamine, a key neurotransmitter in the body.
+HVA levels serve as a crucial marker for assessing dopamine activity.
+Variations in HVA can indicate changes in dopamine function and are used to monitor the effectiveness of treatments aimed at dopamine metabolism.

-High-sensitivity C-reactive protein (hs-CRP) is a blood test that detects lower levels of C-reactive protein (CRP), a marker of inflammation in the body.
-Unlike standard CRP tests, hs-CRP can identify minor inflammation levels, making it particularly useful in assessing the risk of cardiovascular diseases, including heart attacks and strokes.
-Elevated hs-CRP levels might indicate an increased risk of heart disease, even in the absence of other risk factors.
-Therefore, it's often used alongside other cardiac risk assessments to provide a more comprehensive picture of an individual's heart health....
+High-sensitivity C-reactive protein (hs-CRP) is a blood test that measures low levels of C-reactive protein (CRP), a key marker of inflammation in the body.
+Unlike standard CRP tests, hs-CRP can detect subtle inflammation, making it especially useful for assessing the risk of cardiovascular diseases such as heart attacks and strokes.
+Elevated hs-CRP levels may signal a higher risk of heart disease, even when other risk factors are absent.

-Hydroxymethylglutarate (HMG), particularly in its form as β-hydroxy β-methylglutaryl-CoA (HMG-CoA), is crucial in human physiology, serving two primary functions.
-First, it is a key intermediate in cholesterol synthesis, essential for the formation of cell membranes, steroid hormones, and bile acids.
-Second, in the liver, HMG-CoA is involved in the production of ketone bodies during periods of fasting, carbohydrate-restricted diets, or intense exercise, providing an alternative energy source when glucose is low....
+Hydroxymethylglutarate (HMG), particularly as β-hydroxy β-methylglutaryl-CoA (HMG-CoA), is a compound that serves two essential functions in the body.
+It is a crucial intermediate in cholesterol synthesis, which is necessary for producing cell membranes, steroid hormones, and bile acids.
+Moreover, in the liver, HMG-CoA plays a role in the production of ketone bodies, which act as an alternative energy source during fasting, low-carb diets, or intense exercise when glucose levels are low.

 IDO (Indoleamine 2,3-dioxygenase) is an enzyme involved in metabolizing the amino acid tryptophan through the kynurenine pathway.
 By depleting tryptophan, it can modulate immune responses, a mechanism that some tumors may use to evade immune detection.
 IDO is also linked to psychiatric and neurodegenerative disorders and is affected by inflammation and stress.